-So, if your current mortgage rate exceeds the current market average, it may be a good time to refinance.
+So, if your current mortgage rate exceeds the current market average or you want to tap into the equity of your home, it may be a good time to refinance.
 Of course, the decision should also fit your financial situation.
 It may not be the right time if you struggle with debt or have a low credit score.
 Consider the impact a new loan may have in the long-term before you apply with a lender.

 Consolidate debt with a cash-out refinance.